 3.4 Control variables

-Our specifications included some potential covariates (that were not collinear with each other) that may affect the measures of firms’ innovative performance.
-Control variables included: (1) a size correction to control for the effects of firms’ knowledge base size (Yayavaram & Ahuja, 2008) which is specified as the number of patents granted to a firm in the relevant five-year window of time; (2) a correction for firms’ R&D outlays to control for evidence of commitment to innovation that is evidenced by past investments (Ahuja, 2000; Hall & Ziedonis, 2001) which is specified as the ratio of R&D expenses divided by sales; and (c) an alternative size correction to control for heteroskadasticity which is specified as the logarithm of a firm’s sales in the year when its R&D alliance began.
+Our specifications included two potential covariates (that were not collinear with each other) that may affect the measures of firms’ innovative performance.
+Control variables included: (1) a size correction to control for heteroskadasticity which is specified as the logarithm of a firm’s sales in the year when its R&D alliance began, and (2) a correction for firms’ R&D outlays to control for evidence of commitment to innovation that is evidenced by past investments (Ahuja, 2000; Hall & Ziedonis, 2001) which is specified as the ratio of R&D expenses divided by sales.

 3.5.
 Categorical and dummy variables